KusumaKrish15/Comic-Database-Service/docs/overview/comic-database-overview.md

 This is a mock API to simulate the REST interface of an imaginary service.

+The Comic Database Service lets you search for a comic in the database.
+Use this API service to:
+- Get a list of all comic books or a specific comic book by title from the database.
+- Add a comic or a comic trade paperback book to the database.
-The Comic Database Service provides a cloud-hosted database through which you can search for your favorite comic book.
-You can retrieve details like characters, authors, year of publication, and so on of a specific comic book.
+- Retrieve details like characters, authors, year of publication, and so on of a specific comic book.

 ## Tutorials